 For little princesses with attitude

 Every little girl’s Christmas booklist should include The Paper Bag Princess!
 It’s funny, well-written, with great illustrations and a powerful message that princesses (aka women in general) can be resourceful and resilient and do not have to put up with rubbish from their princes!
 Choose the paperback version (not the board book) for the full story.
 By Robert Munsch.

 Stories for Boys Who Dare to be Different (by Ben Brooks) is the go-to book for counter-stereotypical stories about men and boys.
 It’s packed with 100 inspiring stories about real men from every walk of life (famous and not-so-famous) who were rule-breakers and innovators and who achieved success in ways that don’t conform to narrow versions of masculinity.
 Every home should have a copy.
 You could also check out The Good Guys: 50 Heroes Who Changed the World with Kindness (by Rob Kemp).

 For parents of teenagers

 The Incredible Teenage Brain is an easy-to-read neuroscientific guide to teenagers with practical tips that parents can take away and try to apply.
 Will it make parenting a teenager easy?
 No. But it will help parents understand their teens a little more and see how to be supportive.(See Books on parenting teenagers for more ideas).

 For the whole family

-This is not a sponsored post – these are all books that I personally recommend.
+This is not a sponsored post – this Christmas booklist is made up of books that I personally recommend.
 It does however contain affiliate links which means that if you click through and buy the book from Amazon, I receive a small commission (see Disclosure Notice for more info).